unionlabs/goblinbook/src/union/packets.md

 ```

 Relayers evaluate the batch's cumulative profit, converting gas tokens to USD value.
 For instance, if the first order yields 5 USD profit and the second costs 1 $GAS, relayers fulfill the packet when the net profit exceeds their threshold.
 The smart contract uses the relayer's balance for the gas portion, demonstrating open filling functionality.

+### Marking Commitments

+Union's approach to handling commitments differs from traditional IBC implementations in an important security aspect.
+While IBC-classic allows commitments to be cleaned up due to unique sequencing, Union's optimistic packet execution model requires a different approach to prevent potential exploits.

+#### The Security Challenge

+A key security vulnerability could arise if commitments were cleaned (deleted) rather than marked:

+1. An attacker could send a packet
+1. Get it acknowledged
+1. Exploit the commitment cleanup to loop this sequence:
+   - Send the same packet again (generating same hash)
+   - Get acknowledgment
+   - Repeat

+This attack vector exists because packet hashes can collide when identical packets are sent multiple times, unlike IBC-classic where sequence numbers ensure uniqueness.

+#### Solution: Marking Instead of Cleaning

+To prevent this attack while maintaining optimistic execution, Union:

+1. Keeps all commitments stored instead of cleaning them
+1. Marks fulfilled commitments as "acked" rather than deleting them
+1. Validates against this "acked" status to prevent replay attacks

+This approach:

+- Prevents the looping vulnerability
+- Only costs about 4k more gas compared to cleaning
+- Maintains security without compromising the optimistic execution model

+The gas cost difference is negligible compared to the protocol level advantage that optimistic solving provides.